Verism: Etruscan cinerary urns theory

 Scholars debate whether the heads of reclining figures on Etruscan cinerary urns are the forebears to Republican portraiture.
 It was traditional, and very common in Etruscan art, to provide a naturalistic look to figures.
 Many cinerary urns are realistic-looking, or at least have harshly-treated faces.
 Scholars debate whether the realistic-looking style of the figures' heads was a native creation which influenced the Romans, or whether the Romans influenced Etruria.
-The issues relating to chronological time casts doubts as to the accuracy of the theory.
+Critics of this theory argue that issues relating to chronological time cast doubts as to the accuracy of the theory.

 Etruscan death mask theory

 Some scholars consider the ancient Roman custom of making wax portraits, a.k.a. funerary or death masks of their ancestors as a convincing source for the veristic style.
 H. Drerup argues that death masks molded straight from the face were used early in Rome, and exerted a ‘direct influence’ on Republican portraits.
 Yet research has cast doubt on this theory.
 None of the funerary masks date from before the 1st century AD.
 Evidence suggests that the ancestral funerary masks merely kept pace with contemporary portraits in the round.
 Chronology seems to be an issue with supporting the theory.